avocado-framework/avocado/docs/source/Configuration.rst

 Avocado starts by parsing what it calls system wide config file, that is shipped to all avocado users on a system wide directory, ``/etc/avocado/avocado.conf``.
 Then it'll verify if there's a local user config file, that is located usually in ``~/.config/avocado/avocado.conf``.
 The order of the parsing matters, so the system wide file is parsed, then the user config file is parsed last, so that the user can override values at will.
+There is another directory that will be scanned by extra config files, ``/etc/avocado/conf.d``.
+This directory may contain plugin config files, and extra additional config files that the system administrator/avocado developers might judge necessary to put there.

 Please note that for base directories, if you chose a directory that can't be properly used by avocado (some directories require read access, others, read and write access), avocado will fall back to some defaults.
 So if your regular user